stefanpenner/es6-promise/README.md

 ## Usage in IE<9

-`catch` is a reserved word in IE<9, meaning `promise.catch(func)` throws a syntax error.
+`catch` and `finally` are reserved keywords in IE<9, meaning `promise.catch(func)` or `promise.finally(func)` throw a syntax error.
 To work around this, you can use a string to access the property as shown in the following example.

-However, please remember that such technique is already provided by most common minifiers, making the resulting code safe for old browsers and production:
+However most minifiers will automatically fix this for you, making the resulting code safe for old browsers and production:

 ```js
 promise['catch'](function(err) {